 pinch of sea salt

-1 tsp coconut oil for greasing
+1 tsp coconut oil or butter for greasing

 (all toppings are optional and subject to change – I just recommend avoiding maple syrup as it would be too sweet!)